-Jesus . . . rose from supper.
+Jesus … rose from supper.
 He laid aside his outer garments, and taking a towel, tied it around his waist.
-Then he poured water into a basin and began to wash the disciples' feet and to wipe them with the towel that was wrapped around him.2
+Then he poured water into a basin and began to wash the disciples’ feet and to wipe them with the towel that was wrapped around him.
+(John 13:3–5)

 Some of us have perhaps heard this passage interpreted as a lesson in humility—which, of course, it is.
 As one can imagine, the realities of foot travel on Palestine’s unsurfaced roads were unpleasant.
 In dry weather, travelers’ feet would become dusty, and in wet weather, they would squelch through the mud.
 Because people wore open sandals, their feet at the end of a journey would be in sore need of attention—and so houses customarily provided water pots at the door, often attended by a servant who would take the water, wash the feet, and let the people in for the meal.

 Jesus’ actions here, then, are remarkable in several respects.
-We see the glorious Creator of the universe take the water he himself had created and stoop to wash his own creation.
-We also see the patient teacher kneel to wash the feet of his feuding followers—for, as Luke tells us, the disciples had just been disputing pridefully about which of them was the greatest.3 Additionally, and perhaps most surprisingly, we see the Lord washing the feet of the man who, as John points out, Jesus knew would betray him: Judas Iscariot.4
+We see the glorious creator of the universe take the water He Himself had created and stoop to wash His own creation.
+We also see the patient teacher kneel to wash the feet of His feuding followers—for, as Luke tells us, the disciples had just been disputing pridefully about which of them was the greatest (Luke 22:24).
+Additionally, and perhaps most surprisingly, we see the Lord washing the feet of the man who, as John points out, Jesus knew would betray Him: Judas Iscariot (John 13:11).

 Such humility is certainly admirable—wondrous, even!
 It is well worth emulating.
 If we stop there, however, we will find ourselves settling for mere moralism.
 We will miss the fact that this passage has something more glorious by far to show us about Jesus.

 A Provision of Clarity